Testing the effect of $H_0$ on $f\sigma_8$ tension using a Gaussian Process method: Acknowledgments

-This work is supported in part by National Natural Science Foundation of China under Grant No. 11675032 (People's Republic of China).
+This work is supported in part by National Natural Science Foundation of China under Grant No. 11675032 and Grant No. 12075042 (People's Republic of China).
 E.-K. Li thanks J. Geng for suggestions of English language revising.